Wheel: History

 The spoked wheel was in continued use without major modification until the 1870s, when wire-spoked wheels and pneumatic tires were invented.
 Pneumatic tires can greatly reduce rolling resistance and improve comfort.
-Wire spokes are under tension, not compression, making it possible for the wheel to be both stiff and light.
+Wire spokes are under tension, not compression, which makes the wheel both stiff and light.
 Early radially spoked wire wheels gave rise to tangentially spoked wire wheels, which were widely used on cars into the late 20th century.
-Cast alloy wheels are now more commonly used; forged alloy wheels are used when weight is critical.
+Cast alloy wheels are more commonly used.
+Forged alloy wheels are used when weight is critical.

 The invention of the wheel has also been important for technology in general, important applications including the water wheel, the cogwheel (see also antikythera mechanism), the spinning wheel, and the astrolabe or torquetum.
 More modern descendants of the wheel include the propeller, the jet engine, the flywheel (gyroscope) and the turbine.

 Mechanics and function

 A wheeled vehicle requires much less work to move than simply dragging the same weight.
 The low resistance to motion is explained by the fact that the frictional work done is no longer at the surface that the vehicle is traversing, but in the bearings.
-In the simplest and oldest case the bearing is just a round hole through which the axle passes (a "plain bearing").
+In the simplest and oldest case, the bearing is just a round hole through which the axle passes (a "plain bearing").
 Even with a plain bearing, the frictional work is greatly reduced because: